Patients-care header

 Self-Care at Home

 The first step to take when chest pain occurs is to call emergency and activate the Emergency Medical System.
-First responders, EMTs and paramedics can begin treating a heart attack enroute to the hospital, alert the Emergency Department that the patient is on the way, and treat some of the complications of a heart attack should they occur.
+First responders, EMTs, and paramedics can begin treating a heart attack en route to the hospital.
+They can also alert the Emergency Department that the patient is on the way and address some of the complications of a heart attack should they arise.

 Step two is to take an aspirin.
-Aspirin makes platelets less sticky and can minimize blood clot formation and prevent further blockage of the artery.
-If you are a known case of angina or coronary artery disease and you have nitroglycerine spray, sorbitrate or angised with you, take it immediately under the tongue as prescribed by your doctor and wait for the things to settle down
+Aspirin reduces platelet stickiness and can minimize blood clot formation, potentially preventing further artery blockage.
+If you have nitroglycerine spray, sorbitrate, or angised and are a known case of angina or coronary artery disease, take it under your tongue as prescribed by your doctor and wait for symptoms to subside.

 Step three is to rest.
-When the body does work, the heart has to pump blood to supply oxygen to the muscles and clear the waste products of metabolism.
-When heart function is limited because it doesn't have an adequate blood supply itself, asking it to do more work may cause more damage and risk further complications.
+When the body engages in physical activity, the heart must work harder to supply oxygen to the muscles and remove waste products.
+If the heart's function is limited due to inadequate blood supply, pushing it to do more work may lead to additional damage and increased risk of complications.

 Follow-up

-Regular follow-up visits with your health care provider are essential.
-Coronary heart disease is a chronic (long-term, ongoing), relentlessly progressive disease.
+Regular follow-up visits with your healthcare provider are essential.
+Heart attacks are a chronic, long-term, and relentlessly progressive disease.

-Reducing risk factors may only slow its pace.
+Reducing risk factors may only slow its progression.

-New symptoms or signs of disease progression (periodic physical exams and ECGs or stress tests)
+Monitoring new symptoms or signs of disease progression through periodic physical exams and ECGs or stress tests.

-Silent ischemia (periodic treadmill or radionuclide stress tests or stress echocardiography) Your health care provider will also monitor your progress in risk reduction and how well treatment is working.
-Keep track of your own numbers.
+Assessing silent ischemia through periodic treadmill or radionuclide stress tests or stress echocardiography.
+Your healthcare provider will also track your progress in reducing risk and evaluate the effectiveness of treatment.
+Keeping tabs on your own health metrics is vital.
 This is your life.
-Checking weight and activity levels
+Checking your weight and activity levels.

-Checking blood lipid levels, including the bad LDL, the good HDL, and triglycerides, another fat frequently elevated in overweight patients, especially if diabetic - LDL should be less than 100
+Monitoring blood lipid levels, including assessing the levels of the bad LDL, the good HDL, and triglycerides.
+Elevated triglycerides are common in overweight patients, especially those with diabetes.
+LDL levels should ideally be below 100.

-Checking blood pressure, which should be less than 130/80 mm Hg If diabetic, checking blood sugar and A1C (should be less than 7.0%)
+Assessing blood pressure, which should be below 130/80 mm Hg.
+If you are diabetic, evaluating your blood sugar and aiming for an A1C level below 7.0%.

 Prevention

-Having one or more risk factors does not mean heart disease is inevitable.
+While having one or more risk factors does not inevitably lead to heart disease, heart disease is a complex condition that warrants attention.

-Monitoring and modifying certain risk factors is the best way to prevent coronary heart disease.
+Managing and modifying specific risk factors is paramount in the prevention of coronary heart disease.

 Diet